bscotch/favro-sdk/README.md

 - Organizations
   - ✔ List orgs
   - ✔ Find org by name
-  - ✔ Set org by name or ID
+  - ✔ Set active org by name or ID
+  - ❓ Update an org
 - Users
   - ✔ List users
   - ✔ Find user by name, id, or email